dabit3/lens-protocol-frontend/README.md

 This is an example of how to build a front-end application on top of [Lens Protocol](https://docs.lens.xyz/docs).

+> For this project to run, you must configure the Infura project ID and project secret in a file named `.env.local`.
+Check out .example.env.local for guidance.

 The main API calls used in this app are defined in __api/index.js__:

 1. [recommendProfiles](https://docs.lens.xyz/docs/recommended-profiles#api-details) - Get popular profiles